On This Page:

 How does it happen?

-PRS usually happens in isolation, but it can also be a part of other syndromes/conditions which have genetic links, such as Stickler Syndrome.
+PRS can be a part of other syndromes/conditions with genetic links, such as Stickler Syndrome.
 It can be hard to diagnose PRS because of this.

 What does this mean for my child?